How the Klan Took over Colorado

 This is the fourth in a series about when the Klan swept Colorado in the 1920s.
 I still hope to spend some time looking at the role of women in the Klan and zeroing in on what the Klan looked like in northern Colorado.

-If this article was your first stop, you may be interested in going back and reading the two articles that came before it:
+If this article was your first stop, you may be interested in going back and reading the three articles that came before it:

 – An Overview of the Klan in Colorado, Part 1 – Chronological Context